tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 Under actions header, click on the trigger button and start the process

-* If you click on taxi, it will go to the graph view of the DAG
-* In the taxi DAG page use the button on the right to refresh the DAG when you make changes
+In the taxi DAG page use the button on the right to refresh the DAG when you make changes

 ![dag-button-refresh.png](images/airflow_workshop/dag-button-refresh.png)